Walls of Lisbon: Cerca Fernandina

 The Cerca Fernandina consists of two parts extending to the east and west of the cerca moura.
 The eastern segment is 1920 m long and the western segment is 2770 m long.
 The east encloses 26.65 ha and the west encloses 61.27 ha.
 Towers in the walls were generally 15 m high in an 8 x 8 m footprint.
 The more frequent flanking towers (cubelos in Portuguese) protruding from the walls were 5 x 5 m.
 The wall was generally 8 m high and 175-220 cm wide depending on defensive conditions.

 A variable, but generally 6 m wide barbican extended outward from the walls on many of the land-facing sections, ending with a low palisade.
 An alambor protecting the steeper slopes beneath the belvedere at Graça Convent was unearthed during excavations in 2017.

 Construction material varied.
 Some sections were rammed earth with a dry lime binder, a typical Portuguese military practice.
 Others were aggregate and mortar, and still others, particularly towers, were mortared masonry.
 The builders used materials locally at hand but that yielded a uniformly strong structure.

 An army engineer estimates around 86,000 cubic meters of material was required to build the cerca fernandina.
-If this volume of stone blocks were made into a 1 m high wall, it would stretch from Lisbon approximately to Porto.
-Given the time taken to build the wall, approximately 2000 labourers and craftsmen must have been involved in the effort.